UNWIND CHIROPRACTIC

 Picture

-If you compare your body to how it felt 10 years ago, is it the same? better? stronger? fitter? worse? stiffer? are there more aches and pains on the list of things you're having to put up with?
+If you compare your body to how it felt 10 years ago, what do you notice?
+Does it feel the same—or perhaps better, stronger, or fitter?
+Or maybe a little worse, stiffer, with more aches and pains than you used to have?

-Do you think your discomfort could be related to a lifetime's worth of your body compensating for old injuries and poor posture?
-Yes?
-Then I can help you.
-In this blog post I'll talk about how old injuries are compensated for and therefore hidden from our day to day awareness yet slowly building up bigger problems for the future health.
-Plus a couple of ways to test the 'state' of your body right now.
+Could your discomfort be the result of a lifetime of your body compensating for old injuries or poor posture?
+If so, I can help.
+In this blog post, I’ll explain how past injuries are often compensated for and hidden from our day-to-day awareness, while quietly building into bigger problems over time.
+I’ll also share a couple of simple ways you can test the current state of your body.

 Picture

-During the winter months I'm thinking of what falls you've had.
+During the winter months I'm thinking of what falls you've had and how much time we spend sitting during the day and evening.
 When we take a fall the impact goes through the whole body not just the bit we land on.
 You'll appreciate this if you've ever had whiplash in your neck from a fall despite not hitting your head.

 In this blog I'll talk about the less obvious factors that can reduce your risk of serious or long-term injuries from falls.
 Two movements that predict our life expectancy and how to start to winter-proof your body.

-When the temperature plummets and the snow from previous days compacts into ice, any of us can take a heavy fall.
-So apart from wearing good grippy shoes or snow grips, using walking poles what else can you do to reduce the risk of falling and minimise the damage if you do fall?
+When temperatures drop and snow compacts into ice, the risk of slipping and taking a heavy fall increases for everyone.
+Wearing good, grippy shoes, using snow grips, or walking poles can certainly help—but what else can you do to reduce your risk of falling, and limit the damage if you do?

 Picture